Equicord/Equicord/src/equicordplugins/statusWhileActive.desktop/README.md

-# StatusWhilePlaying
+# StatusWhileActive

-This plugin automatically updates your online status (online, idle, dnd) when launching games.
+This plugin automatically updates your online status when playing games or joining a voice channel.

-It will change your status back to the prior status when the game is closed.
+It will change your status back to the prior status when the activity is stopped.